RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/index.md

 ```

 ## Creating an Objective
 The [`Objective`](@ref) defines a metric for what you want the dynamics to do.
-The Objective type contains a CostFunctions for each stage of the trajectory.
+The Objective type contains a `CostFunction` for each stage of the trajectory.

 ### Creating a Cost Function
 A [`CostFunction`](@ref) is required for each stage of the trajectory to define an Objective.
 While the majority of trajectory optimization problems have quadratic objectives, TrajectoryOptimization.jl allows the user to specify any generic cost function of the form ``\ell_N(x_N) + \sum_{k=0}^N \ell_k(x_k,u_k)``.
 Currently GenericObjective is only supported by iLQR, and not by DIRCOL.
 Since iLQR relies on 2nd Order Taylor Series Expansions of the cost, the user may specify analytical functions for this expansion in order to increase performance; if the user does not specify an analytical expansion it will be generated using ForwardDiff.